 This is a 12-month full-time course beginning at the start of the academic year and finishing with you submitting a report and completing an oral examination on your chosen research and development project.
 The course consists of four core modules to provide a solid education in a broad range of Advanced Mechanical Engineering technologies.
 A choice of one from two optional modules allows you to choose a study course most suited to your interests and needs.
 The modules include lecture courses, a group design project and an individual research and development project.

-Students select one of two optional modules.
-These modules typically include 38 hours of lectures in addition to coursework and laboratory experiments, allowing students to develop research skills in parallel with lectures.
-The modules are designed to increase a student’s understanding in either fluid dynamics and thermodynamics or applied mechanics.
-Students are advised to select the module which they feel would best support their learning needs.
+You will select one of two optional modules.
+These modules typically include 38 hours of lectures in addition to coursework and laboratory experiments, allowing you to develop research skills in parallel with lectures.
+The modules are designed to increase your understanding of either fluid dynamics and thermodynamics or applied mechanics.
+You are advised to select the module which you feel would best support your learning needs.

 To be admitted to the MSc course in Advanced Mechanical Engineering, you need the equivalent of a UK Honours degree to at least an upper second class standard (2:1).
 This should normally be in an appropriate Engineering or Engineering-related subject including modules in Applied Mechanics, Thermodynamics, Fluid Mechanics and Mathematics for Engineers and Scientists.
 Although in some instances we can consider industrial or other relevant experience if you have a different first degree.

 If you are an international student who does not meet the requirements for direct entry to this degree, you may be eligible to take a pre-Masters pathway programme at the Durham University International Study Centre.

 International27250 GBP/yearTuition FeeBased on the tuition of 27250 GBP per year during 12 months.